kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 The talk titled "Knowledge Mesh: From Data Silos to Data Fabric at Global 2000 Enterprises" was given by speakers David Amzallag and Szymon Klarman.
 ```

-This example locates a partial match on the talk title using the `CONTAINS` and `LOWER` functions in Kùzu's Cypher,
+This example locates a partial match on the talk title using the `CONTAINS` and `LOWER` functions in Kuzu's Cypher,
 and returns the talk's title and the names of the speakers as requested in the question.

 ---